NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

 The fixed constructor allows you to define constant values in your command.

-name:
+type:
-    A **string** denoting the name of this constant.
+    A **string** specifying the data type of the argument.
+You can see all the valid primitive types that will be accepted here by looking at ``bliss.core.dtype.PrimitiveTypes``.

 bytes:
     Specifies which byte(s) in the command filled by this constant.
 This can be specified as a single integer or as a list of integers (in the case of a range of bytes).

-value:
+name (optional):
-    A number specifying the value for this constant.
+    A **string** denoting the name of this constant.

 desc (optional):
     A **string** for providing a description of the constant.